 G10 Using G10 on a Fanuc Type Control

 I am always amazed that so many companies still don’t use G10 in their CNC programs.
+If you know you know.

 No G10… Is this you?